dvail/dvail.com/_posts/2021-08-04-javascript-oop-performance-shootout.md

 It seems that the function closure approach would be better suited to situations where there are a known low number of objects being initialized, such as the outer boundaries of your application when creating coordinating modules of code.
-When the number of objects is going to be large, possibly with many properties, or has a need to be initialized very quickly in a loop the class based approach or even non-OOP approach may be a more appropriate choice.
+When the number of objects is going to be large, possibly with many properties, or has a need to be initialized very quickly in a loop, the class based approach or even non-OOP approach may be a more appropriate choice.